Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Methods

 \subsubsection{ANNz2}

-\annz \citep{Sadeh:16} supports several machine learning algorithms, including artificial neural networks (ANN), boosted decision tree, and k-nearest neighbour (KNN) regression.
+\annz\ \citep{Sadeh:16} supports several machine learning algorithms, including artificial neural networks (ANN), boosted decision tree, and k-nearest neighbour (KNN) regression.
 In addition to accounting for errors on the input photometry, \annz\ uses the KNN-uncertainty estimate of \citet{Oyaizu:08} to quantify uncertainty in the choice of method over multiple runs.
 Using the Toolkit for Multivariate Data Analysis with ROOT\footnote{\url{http://tmva.sourceforge.net/}}, \annz\ can return the results of running a single machine learning algorithm, a ``best'' choice of the results from simultaneously running multiple algorithms (based on evaluation the cumulative distribution functions of validation set objects), or a combination of the results of multiple algorithms weighted by their method uncertainties averaged over multiple runs.

+In this study, we use \annz-v.2.0.4. \boldblue{Several combinations of the ANN, BDT, and kNN machine learning algorithms were tested during the training/validation stage.
+For this particular dataset, the optimal and most stable results came from a setup consisting solely of ANNs.
+We present results for this case and do not include results from a mixture of multiple algorithms. }

-In this study, we used \annz-v.2.0.4 to output only the result of the ANN algorithm. \Pzpdf s were produced by running an ensemble of 5 ANNs with a $6:12:12:1$ architecture corresponding to the 6 $ugrizy$ inputs, 2 hidden layers with 12 nodes each, and 1 output of redshift.
-Each of the five ANNs was trained with different random seeds for the initialization of input parameters, reserving half of the training set for validation to prevent overfitting.
-Undetected galaxies were excluded from the training set, and per-band non-detections in the test set were replaced with the mean magnitude in that band within the entire test set.
+\Pzpdf s were produced by running an ensemble of 5 ANNs with a $6:12:12:1$ architecture corresponding to the 6 $ugrizy$ inputs, 2 hidden layers with 12 nodes each, and 1 output of redshift.
+Each of the five ANNs was trained with different random seeds for the initialization of input parameters, reserving half of the training set for validation to prevent overfitting. \boldblue{Galaxies not detected in the $u$-band} were excluded from the training set, and per-band non-detections in the test set were replaced with the mean magnitude \boldblue{of the test set} in that band.